fvall/fvall.github.io/content/flask-dashboard-2.md

 ## Now it is your turn

-In this post we developed our dashboard to use market data from Yahoo Finance, styled our table and updated our chart.
-Now we can use this dashboard to track the relative performance of stocks, ETFs, currencies, etc easily.
+In this post, we developed our dashboard to use market data from Yahoo Finance, styled our table and updated our chart.
+Now we can use this dashboard to track the relative performance of stocks, ETFs, currencies, etc, easily.
 Now it is up to you!
 How can you improve this dashboard to suit your needs?
 For example, when we hover over our table, we lose the red/green colours we added in our styling.
 How could you change the code to prevent this from happening?

 Our dashboard is useful, but it is a bit boring.
 It does not do anything, it just shows data.
 It would be nice if we could interact with it to display the data we want to see, not only a fixed set of symbols.
-That's excatly what we will be doing in part 3 of this Flask series.
-Stay tuned for the next episode!
+That's exactly what we will be doing in part 3 of this Flask series.
+Stay tuned!

 :v: